collabnix/dockerlabs/beginners/2019/context-switch.md

 # Context Switching Made Simple for Swarm & Kubernetes under Docker 19.03.0 Beta1

-## Test Infrastructure:
+## Tested Infrastructure:

-- A Node with Docker 19.03.0 Beta1 installed
+- A Node with Docker 19.03.0 Beta1 installed on Ubuntu 18.10
-- 2 Docker Swarm Node Cluster(swarm-node1 and swarm-node2)
+- 2 Docker Swarm Node Cluster(swarm-node1 and swarm-node2) setup on installed on Ubuntu 18.10
-- Create 2 Node Kubernetes Cluster(GKE Cluster)
+- Create 3 Node Kubernetes Cluster using GKE

-## Installing a Node with Docker 19.03.0 Beta 1 Test Build
+## Installing a Node with Docker 19.03.0 Beta 1 Test Build on Ubuntu 18.10

 ## Method:I